 Deal: A discounted rate for purchasing a four pack of lift tickets valid for any four days at the resort, plus additional discounts after the four days are used

 Extra perks: unlimited access to the tube park, skating, fat biking, cross-country skiing and snowshoeing on the same day

-Castle Mountain WOW card - AVAILABLE
+Castle Mountain WOW card - Available on October 15th

 Deal: 50% off all season from day 2 on - fantastic for anyone in Southern Alberta or SE British Columbia.

 Extra Perks: 10% off the Powder Stagecoach, 15% off lessons

 Marmot Basin Escape Card - Available soon - Check Marmot Basin Website

 Deal: 50% off all season adult lift tickets, 20% off junior passes (for card owner’s children)

 Extra perks: 20% off high performance rentals and ski/board lessons, plus additional discounts